sophie-p/neptune_final_project/readme.md

 Some sequences id appear several times, the duplicates can be removed using the miniprogram rmdb.py.
 Finally to get the sequences corresponding to the id, I wrote the miniprogram called idtoseq.py.

 Then I combined all the miniprogram into a bigger program called blastseq.py, permitting to get directly from the blast result a fasta file with the protein sequences.

-The tools I used were...
-See analysis files at (links to analysis files).
+This program needs 2 files as input: the file with the blast results and the proteome databasese.
+The output files contain the blast results with evalue, the sequences id, and the protein sequences.

 ## Results

 5 sequences from Nematostella
+5 from Hydra
+6 from Acropora

+e-value used is high => need to check whether those sequences have the tropomyosin domain

 ![Figure 1](./Figure1.png?raw=true)